 Wet, cold, and no one to carry you assuming you pass out for a ‘Hwhile’…

 Once in pain due to my calves and thighs cramping.

-It was like I’d been here before, in a tropical jungle running to a safe shore.
+It was like I’d been here before, in a tropical jungle running to safe shore.

-Face covered, only looking up because that hill, you bet there was more.
+Face covered, only looking up to the hill, you bet there was more.